Fractal DID registry

 fractalId

 in the DID Registry corresponds to a unique human.
-Use cases requiring additional guarantees, such as KYC/AML, can also make use of the following lists.listId | Meaning |
+Aditionally, you can also make use of the following lists.listId | Meaning |

 ---|---|